 A charitable gift of securities held long-term is not considered a sale of the securities and does not generate any capital gains tax, no matter the amount of the gain.
 This is a valuable tax incentive provided by Congress to encourage gifts of appreciated property.
 The result: a charitable deduction is allowed for capital gains that would have been taxed.
 And, if we sell the securities, we keep every penny of the proceeds since we are tax exempt.

-Legislation signed in 2015 permanently extended the popular gift option known as the IRA Charitable Rollover—a qualified charitable distribution from an IRA.
+The popular gift option known as the IRA Charitable Rollover is a qualified charitable distribution from an IRA.
 This is good news for IRA owners age 70½ and over who want to support our work, because you can use your IRA required minimum distribution (RMD) to make a meaningful gift.
 It’s easy to do.

 More and more donors use qualified retirement account assets in their charitable gift planning.
 The reason: Retirement account assets left to loved ones may be subject to higher taxation than other types of assets.